vermell/crf/Readme.md

-This is a Grapical Model Framework.
+ieThis is a Grapical Model Framework.